ariga/atlas/doc/md/knowledge/postgres/serial-columns.md

 }
 ```

-After changing the `c` to `bigint`, we can run `schema apply` and let Atlas plan and execute the new changes:
+After changing column `c` to `bigint`, we can run `schema apply` and let Atlas plan and execute the new changes:

 ```console
 atlas schema apply -u "postgres://postgres:pass@:5432/test?sslmode=disable" -f schema.hcl